MYO — Myomo, Inc.

 5. Notable Q&A Insights

-- Pipeline Growth: The patient pipeline increased by 32% year-over-year, with expectations for continued growth through the MyoConnect program.
+- Pipeline Growth: The pipeline increased by 32% year-over-year, with expectations for continued growth through the MyoConnect program.